Frederick Booth-Tucker: Salvation Army

-His new wife also became ill during the time of their stay in India and so in 1891 the Booth-Tuckers returned to International Headquarters in London as joint Commissioners for Foreign Affairs.
-In 1896 they were appointed joint Territorial Commanders of the United States following the defection of Emma's brother Ballington Booth.
-Emma Booth-Tucker was given the title 'The Consul' by her father.
-However, in October 1903 Emma Booth-Tucker was killed in a train crash while travelling to meet her husband in Chicago.
+Emma became ill during the time of their stay in India, and so in 1891 they returned to London as joint commissioners for foreign affairs.
+In 1896 they were appointed joint territorial commanders of the United States following the defection of Emma's brother Ballington Booth.
+Emma was given the title 'The Consul' by her father.
+However, in October 1903 Emma was killed in a train crash while travelling to meet her husband in Chicago.

-Frederick Booth-Tucker continued the work in America alone until 1904, when he returned to International Headquarters as Foreign Secretary.
-In June 1906, Booth-Tucker married for the third time, to Colonel Minnie Reid, daughter of a one-time Acting Governor of Bombay.
-Posted to India in 1907 as the Salvation Army's Special Commissioner for India and Ceylon, he and his new wife started work among the so called criminal tribes in 1908.
+Booth-Tucker continued his work in America alone until 1904, when he returned to London as foreign secretary.
+In June 1906, Booth-Tucker married Colonel Minnie Reid, daughter of a one-time acting governor of Bombay.
+Posted to India in 1907 as the special commissioner for India and Ceylon, he and Minnie started work among the so called criminal tribes in 1908.
 They started the work in answer to a petition of the ICS to Booth-Tucker to help reeducating a tribe in Gorakhpur.
-Booth-Tucker thus started to build up a Correction-Settlement for the roughly 300 members of the tribe.
-Due to the apparent success of said settlement the ICS asked for Booth-Tuckers participation in other settlements.
-By the end of 1911 the majority of settlements where under the supervision of the Salvation Army.
-He continued working among the so called criminal tribes until 1919, when he and his wife returned to England owing to his poor health.
+Booth-Tucker thus started to build up a correction-settlement for the roughly 300 members of the tribe.
+Due to the apparent success of the settlement, the ICS asked for Booth-Tuckers participation in other settlements.
+By the end of 1911 the majority of settlements were under the supervision of the Salvation Army.

 Later years

-In 1913, Frederick Booth-Tucker was invested with the gold Kaiser-i-Hind Medal (First Class) by the Viceroy of India, Lord Hardinge, in recognition of the many years of service he had given to the poor of India.
-In 1919, suffering from ill-health, Booth-Tucker returned to England, but his relationship with his former brother-in-law General Bramwell Booth had cooled over the years and he was never again appointed to a senior command.
+In 1913 Booth-Tucker was invested with the gold Kaisar-i-Hind Medal by the Viceroy of India Lord Hardinge, in recognition of the many years of service he had given to the poor of India.
+In 1919, suffering from ill-health, Booth-Tucker returned to England, but his relationship with his former brother-in-law General Bramwell Booth had cooled over the years, and he was never again appointed to a senior command.

-In 1920, Frederick Booth-Tucker was admitted to the Order of the Founder, The Salvation Army's highest accolade.
-He retired from active service in 1924, but with his wife continued to lead many spiritual campaigns during the 1920s in Britain and Europe and National Congresses in the Baltic States and Finland.
+In 1920 Booth-Tucker was admitted to the Order of the Founder, the Salvation Army's highest accolade.
+He retired from active service in 1924 but with his wife continued to lead many spiritual campaigns during the 1920s in Britain and Europe and National Congresses in the Baltic States and Finland.

-He wrote a number of poems and songs, and while in the United States compiled a collection of One Hundred Favourite Songs of The Salvation Army (1899).
-In 1893 he became the first editor of The Officer magazine, and wrote several books, including a Life of Catherine Booth (1892); The Consul (1903), and Muktifauj (1923), the story of the first forty years of The Salvation Army in India and Ceylon.
+He wrote several poems and songs, and while in the United States he compiled a collection of One Hundred Favourite Songs of The Salvation Army (1899).
+In 1893 he became the first editor of The Officer magazine, and he wrote several books, including Life of Catherine Booth (1892); The Consul (1903), and Muktifauj (1923), the story of the first 40 years of the Salvation Army in India and Ceylon.

-Frederick Booth-Tucker died of angina pectoris on 17 July 1929, and, like many prominent Salvationists, was buried in Abney Park Cemetery.
+Booth-Tucker died of angina pectoris on 17 July 1929, and, like many prominent Salvationists, was buried in Abney Park Cemetery.